Open-Microfrontends/open-microfrontends-examples/host-integration-api-proxy-security/README.md

 # OpenMicrofrontends Example API Proxy with Security

+This example consists of:

-A - *OpenMicrofrontends* compliant - Microfrontend with an [Express.js](https://expressjs.com) based BFF (Backend For Frontend) API that needs to be accessed through a proxy, because it is not directly accessible from the browser the *Microfrontend* is running in (CORS) and requires an API Key.
+ * A pure ES Microfrontend that shows customer data from an API that needs to be accessed through a proxy because it requires security

-This example requires a server component on the host side to fetch the resources and make the internal API accessible through some proxy path.
+ * A [Express](https://expressjs.com) based Application Host
+ * A [Spring Boot](https://spring.io/projects/spring-boot) based Application Host

-The spec file is [microfrontends.yaml](./microfrontends.yaml).
+The *OpenMicrofrontend* description is in [microfrontends.yaml](./microfrontends.yaml).
 If you update it you have to run ```npm run generate``` in all submodules.

 ## Usage